 A veterinarian explains four possible causes of sudden weakness in your dog’s back legs, and what you must do.

-When your dog’s hind legs suddenly go weak, there could be any number of causes, says veterinarian Dr. Jules Benson, BVSc, and VP of Veterinary Services at Petplan pet insurance, whom I interviewed just for this article.
+When your dog’s hind legs suddenly go weak, there could be any number of causes, says veterinarian Dr. Jules Benson, BVSc, and VP of Veterinary Services at Petplan pet insurance.

 “Sudden hind limb weakness or paralysis can be a clinical sign of several conditions, including degenerative myelopathy, in which parts of the nerves in the spinal cord responsible for hind limb mobility degenerate,” begins Dr. Benson.